VeronicaLobos/MoviWeb-App/README.md

  - SSR (Server-Side Rendering) is used to render HTML jinja2 templates for the web application, and a stylesheet (style.css) with a responsive minimalist design is included.
+ - The app is designed to be user-friendly and easy to navigate, with a simple and intuitive interface.
  - DAL (Data Access Layer) is implemented using SQLAlchemy ORM with SQLite, through the DataManagerSQLite class, for managing database operations.